calblueprint/app-reading-script/README.md

 #### 2. Run `assign.py`
 #### 3. `output.csv` appears in output folder
 Currently formatted to be easily copied + pasted into Airtable.
-Uncomment line 86 in `assign.py` to switch back to Google Sheets.
+Look at line 86 in `assign.py` to switch formatting back to Sheets-friendly.